Loading...

 You could be a fraction of a second out.

-So always try and keep your head directly in line with the finish line if you want to get a precise value.
+So always try and keep your head directly in line with the finish line if you want to get precise value.

-You're never gonna be able to completely eliminate random timing errors when you're using a stopwatch, but one way you can improve your measurements is to video record the experiments.
+You're never gonna be able to completely eliminate random timing errors when using a stopwatch, but one way you can improve your measurements is to video record the experiments.

 That'll allow you to slow down time and take readings when you've paused the video.

-So here's a trolley at a start line, and I've taken a video, and then I've got a still of that, and I've got a stopwatch there.
+So here's a trolley at a start line, and I've taken a video and then I've got a still of that and I've got a stopwatch there.

-Now, if I zoom in and look closely at those two times, it passed the start line at 2.
+Now if I zoom in and look closely at those two times, it passed the start line at 2.

-36 seconds, and it passes the finish line at 4.
+36 seconds and it passes the finish line at 4.

 37 seconds.